jonrosenblum/Crypto-Exchange/README.md

 ## Introduction

-CryptoX is a cutting-edge cryptocurrency exchange platform that provides users with a seamless and intuitive interface for trading a wide range of digital assets.
+CryptoX is a cutting-edge cryptocurrency tracker platform that provides users with a seamless and intuitive interface for tracking a wide range of digital assets.
 Our goal is to empower both novice and experienced traders with the tools they need to make informed decisions and execute trades with confidence.

 ## Technical Requirements